-Two-position switch actuated by the VARIABLE knob to select calibrated or uncalibrated sweep rates.
+output sawtooth.
+The VARIABLE control must be in calibrated position and MAGNIFIED switch set to the VARIABLE knob to select calibrated or uncalibrated sweep rates.
 At the in position, the VARIABLE control is inoperative and the sweep rate is calibrated.
 When pressed and released, the knob moves out to activate the VARIABLE control for uncalibrated sweep rates.
-The sweep rate in each TIME/DIV switch position can be reduced to at least the sweep rate of the next adjacent position, to provide continuously variable sweep rates from 5 nanoseconds/division (X10-MAGNIFIER on) to about 12.5 seconds/division, with MAGNI-FIER at X1.
+The sweep rate in each TIME/DIV switch position can be reduced to at least the sweep rate of the next adjacent position, to provide continuously variable sweep rates from 5 nanoseconds/division (X10-MAGNIFIER on) to about 12.5 seconds/division, with MAGNI-